• Skip to primary navigation

 1 - Orzo

-Surprise, surprise – orzo isn’t rice, but a small, grain-shaped pasta that’s perfectly poised to step in for ditalini.
+Surprise, surprise - orzo isn't rice, but a small, grain-shaped pasta (made from durum wheat semolina) that's perfectly poised to step in for ditalini.
 Commonly found in Mediterranean and Middle Eastern cuisines, orzo cooks fairly quickly and can absorb flavors like a sponge.
-If your grocery store shelves are lamentably devoid of ditalini, orzo can celebrate your culinary needs just as well.

 Cooking Tips: In ratio, use 1 cup of orzo for every 2 cups of liquid, and cook for 8-10 minutes for al dente.
 When swapping it into a recipe that calls for ditalini, remember that its slightly bigger size means orzo will need a bit more time to cook.